mushenghe/lab-exercises/README.md

 git fetch origin
 git merge devel
 ```
+What do you notice after executing these commands?
+Does it makes sense?
+(Hint: Do you have team members who are making changes to this repository as you are working on this lab exercise?)

 At times, `git merge` will indicate what are called merge conflicts.
 This generally means that you and your team members have been working on the same files and requires you to execute a separate set of instructions to resolve any conflicts between you and your team members' work.
 This is beyond the scope of this lab exercise, but if you are curious, you can read about resolving merge conflicts [here](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).

 If you are thinking, why not just simply `git pull` in these scenarios?
 Well, we'd like to caution you from getting in the habit of relying on this command for this scenario.
 This is simply because you generally don't know what changes others have been making, and a `git pull` may very well overwrite hours/days of your work in a blink of an eye.
 By taking these conservative steps, you will guarantee full control over these situations.
 To read more about this, this quick [article](https://medium.com/@sabbirhossain_70520/git-fetch-vs-git-pull-691823ed4239) summarizes the distinctions.
 There is also debate over whether to use `rebase` instead of `merge`; again, this is beyond the scope of this exercise, but we recommend this [article](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), if you are interested in reading more about this discussion.